 History of Halloween

 The only World Heritage site in Ireland, the Giant’s Causeway looks like a bunch of mammoth stepping stones.
-The story goes to say that a giant in Ireland and a giant in Scotland wanted to fight.
-The Irish giant created this causeway of stones to reach the Scottish giant.
-However, instead of coming over on the causeway, the Scottish giant came by boat.
-The Irish giant caught sight of him and realized the Scottish giant was much bigger than him.
+Irish mythology says that the great warrior Fionn Mac Cumhaill, also know as Fin MacCool, wanted to fight a giant in Scotland wanted to fight.
+Legend has it that Fionn created this causeway of stones to reach the Scottish giant.
+However, when Fionn caught sight of the giant, he realized the Scottish giant was much bigger than him.
 He went home and told his wife.
-She then came up with a plan.
-She dressed him as a baby and put him in a cradle.
-When the Scottish giant came she invited him in saying she had to feed the baby.
+Irish folklore says that she then came up with a plan.
+She dressed Fionn as a baby and put him in a cradle.
+When the Scottish giant came she told him Fionn was not at home.
+However, she invited him in saying she had to feed the baby.
 Once the Scottish giant saw how large the “baby” was he feared the size of its father and quickly turned around and went home.

 Irish Fairy Tales

 Ireland is known for fairies.
 However, they are not the cute pixies we think of as in Disney’s Tinkerbell.
-There are 3 main fairies associated with Ireland.
+There are 3 main fairies associated with Irish culture.
 The first is the Banshee whose scream foretells death.
 Then there is the impish Leprechaun.
 He mostly an annoying prankster.
 The last in the Pooka.
-This one is a shapeshifter that steals people’s babies.
+This one is a shape shifter that steals people’s babies.
 However, as if this isn’t bad enough, the Pooka replaces Irish babies with deformed babies of his own.

 You can book this virtual experience with Mark yourself through airbnb.